-By the end of September, that was the end of the first phase, the Group managed to conclude loan contracts with principal value of HUF 91 billion under the FGS.
+By end-September, that was the end of the first phase, OTP Group managed to conclude loan contracts with principal value of HUF 91 billion under the FGS.
 Out of HUF 91 billion HUF 71 billion was originated under the first pillar, within that new placements represented 61%.
-Until the end of December, 2013 the gross volume of loans originated under the first and the second phase of the FGS amounted to HUF 84 and 3 billion, respectively, in the Group's balance sheet.
+From early October 2013 the Hungarian National Bank commenced the second phase of the Programme with a HUF 500 billion tranche as a starter.
+Funds can be drawn down for financing new investment purposes or working capital by end 2014.
+Given the longer application period loan demand may strengthen gradually.